filefilego/documentation/src/docs/README.md

 ## How It Works

-Filefilego network is meshnet with full nodes running the `CLI Client` which is the implementation of the specifications and the protocols.
-The `Wallet` application is developed to allow interaction with full nodes using their JSONRPC interface.
+The Filefilego network is a meshnet consisting of full nodes that run the CLI Client, which implements the network's specifications and protocols.
+The Wallet application has been developed to facilitate interaction with full nodes by utilizing their JSONRPC interface.

 ### The Network

-1. Blockchain verifiers are responsible for running the PoA/PoS consensus algorithm and seal blocks which are then broadcasted to the network.
+1. The responsibility of running the PoA/PoS consensus algorithm and sealing blocks that are broadcasted to the network lies with the blockchain verifiers.
-2. Data verifiers are part of the Proof of Transfer (PoX) and Proof of Data Possession (PoDP) consensus mechanisms.
-The participating nodes of the network achieve consensus on the validity of data transfer between "Storage Providers" and other nodes.
+2. Within the Proof of Transfer (PoX) and Proof of Data Possession (PoDP) consensus mechanisms, data verifiers play a crucial role.
+They assist in achieving consensus on the validity of data transfer between Storage Providers and other nodes within the network.
-3. Storage providers utilize the "BinLayer" storage engine to host data that are referenced by the blockchain channels.
+3. The storage of data that is referred to by blockchain channels is facilitated by Storage Providers utilizing the Storage engine.